Ada-C10/hotel/design-activity.md

 ### Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

 Implementation B. The total_price in Order doesn't require knowing the unit price and quantity of each CartEntry.

+### Changes made in Hotel

+In my original HotelBooker class, I had a method for make_block and directly changed the cost of the Room as such:

+` available[i].cost = discount `

+To make this code less coupled, I created a wrapping method in Room `set_discount` so HotelBooker wouldn't directly handle the instance variable from Room.